-- Purchased a lot or are using a pre-owned lot located outside of a floodplain or to a lower-risk area within Montgomery County for construction of a new home (a construction date must be provided), or the applicant purchased a newly constructed or existing home located outside of floodplain or a lower-risk area in Montgomery County. - Purchased homes must be considered decent, safe, and sanitary.
+- Purchased a lot or are using a pre-owned lot located outside of a floodplain within the Montgomery County for construction of a new home (a construction date must be provided), or the applicant purchased a newly constructed or existing home located outside of floodplain area in Montgomery County. - Purchased homes must be considered decent, safe, and sanitary.

-- The funding must be used within sixty (60) days of closing on the buyout property. - Down Payment Assistance - HUD has waived homeownership assistance for households with up to 120 percent of the area median income.
-While homeownership assistance may be provided to households with up to 120 percent of the area median income, only those funds used to serve households with up to 80 percent of the area median income may qualify as meeting the low- and moderate-income person benefit National Objective. - The replacement home is usually more expensive than the buyout home because new homes are built to recently adopted building codes and zoning requirements as opposed to older homes. - Applicants may qualify for up to 100% down payment assistance if found to be a determined need of the applicant. - Eligible properties for down payment assistance may reside within the jurisdiction of the Montgomery County: - Single family property (detached and attached 1-4 units) - Condominium unit - Cooperative unit - Modular home/manufactured home - Vacant land
+• The funding must be used within sixty (60) days of closing on the buyout property.

+HUD has waived homeownership assistance for households with up to 120 percent of the area median income.
+While homeownership assistance may be provided to households with up to 120 percent of the area median income, only those funds used to serve households with up to 80 percent of the area median income may qualify as meeting the low- and moderate-income person benefit National Objective.

+The replacement home is usually more expensive than the buyout home because new homes are built to recently adopted building codes and zoning requirements as opposed to older homes.

+Applicants may qualify for up to 100 percent (of the required) down payment assistance if found to be a determined need of the applicant.
+Down payment assistance is not to exceed 20% of the total purchase of the new home.

+- Eligible properties for down payment assistance may reside within the jurisdiction of Montgomery County:

+- Single family property (detached and attached 1-4 units)

+- Condominium unit

+- Cooperative unit

+- Modular home/manufactured home

+- Vacant land